bucs445fall2025/project-capybaras/sprints/ch5_sprint/sprint.md

 ### Requirement Target

-Implement the user interface for recipe browsing and navigation on homepage according to design specifications.
+Implement the basic homepage user interface with placeholder components like the search bar, saved button, etc. according to the Figma design specification.

 ### User Stories

-As an end user, I want the interface to match the Figma design, so that I can easily navigate and interact with the application.
+As an end user, I want the homepage interface to match the Figma design, so that I can easily navigate the application.
+As an end user, I want to see a search bar on the homepage, so that I know where I can search for recipes.

 ### Planning

-- Complete the implementation of the UI according to the finalized Figma designs.
+- Complete the implementation of the homepage UI according to the finalized Figma designs.
-- Create a responsive homepage with a search bar and easy navigation.
+- A search bar component is visible on the homepage.
+- The components doesn't have to be functional yet.

 ### Action Items